Nipsey Hussle’s killer gets 60 years to life in prison

 After the monthlong trial, jurors in July also convicted Holder of two counts of attempted voluntary manslaughter and two counts of assault with a firearm for gunfire that hit two other men at the scene who survived.

+Jacke sentenced Holder to 25 years to life for the murder, 25 more for a firearm sentencing enhancement and 10 for assault with a firearm.
+He set several other sentencing additions and ordered that others run concurrent.
+He also gave Holder credit for the nearly four years he has served since the shooting.

-Superior Court Judge H. Clay Jacke handed down the sentence Wednesday after hearing from one of Hussle’s friends and listening to a letter from Holder’s father that was read in court.
-Holder, dressed in orange jail attire, stared straight ahead throughout the proceedings and did not react when the sentence was read.
+Holder, dressed in orange jail attire, stared straight ahead throughout the proceedings and did not react when the sentence was read, and spoke only to tell the judge he understood the circumstances when he was asked.

-Holder was not eligible for the death penalty.
-He was nearly certain to get a sentence that would guarantee he would spend the rest of his life in prison, with only the details of his term in question.

-The sentencing has been delayed in part so defense attorney Aaron Jansen could argue to reduce Holder’s conviction to manslaughter or second-degree murder, which Jacke rejected in December.
+In an impact statement before the sentence was handed down, Herman “Cowboy” Douglas, a close friend of Hussle who was standing with him when he was killed and testified during the trial, told the judge that the killing was a tremendous loss both for him personally and for the South Los Angeles community where Hussle was a business leader, and an inspiration.

+Douglas said Hussle’s store and surrounding businesses that he owned and supported have been closed down, and it has meant that “the Homies don’t have nothing to do.”

 Hussle, whose legal name is Ermias Asghedom, and Holder had known each other for years growing up as members of the Rollin’ 60s in South LA.
 Both were aspiring rappers.
 But Holder never found the same success as Hussle, who would become a local hero and a national celebrity.